Need to know

 The Great Abel One-Bedroom Suite (named after the Town Hall’s bell) is trimmed in teal velvet, has full-wall views of the cityscape from the sitting room and bedroom, and there’s a freestanding bath tub by the window – don’t be shy, the night-time views are very soothing.
 There’s a secretive Snug hidden in between the two One-Bedroom Suites, which enjoys top-floor views at a more modest price.
 Wherever you lay your head, it’ll be in a super-soft bed.

-When complete, the hotel’s infinity pool on the seventh floor is petite will have panoramic views of the city’s best side.
-We dare you not to fall in love a little.
+The hotel’s infinity pool on the seventh floor has panoramic views of the city’s best side, including the clock tower and the spires of Manchester Town Hall.
+We dare you not to fall in love a little…

 Load up your iPod with the Smiths, Joy Division, Happy Mondays and Oasis for retro in-room listening.